 CONECA is actively looking for help.
 Members with extensive knowledge in a specific denomination(s) or die stages can volunteer to work with us on this project.
 Or if your skill set is with content management systems and databases we’d like to hear from you.
 If you’re not sure but seriously interested in content management I’ll train you.
 Contact Peter @ email@example.com

 CONECA (pronounced: CŌ´NECA) is a national numismatic organization devoted to the education of error and variety coin collectors.
 CONECA focuses on many error and variety specialties, including doubled dies, Repunched mintmarks, multiple errors, clips, double strikes, off-metals and off-centers—just to name a few.
 In addition to its website, CONECA publishes an educational journal, The Errorscope, which is printed and mailed to members bimonthly.
 CONECA offers a lending library, examination, listing and attribution services; it holds annual meetings at major conventions (referred to as Errorama) around the country.

 CONECA was formed through a merger of CONE and NECA in early 1983.
 To learn more about the fascinating HISTORY OF THE ERROR HOBBY and THE HISTORY OF CONECA, we encourage you to visit those pages on our site!
 We thank everybody who has helped make CONECA the great success that it is today!

-The November/December 2018 color issue of Errorscope
+The May/June issues of Errorscope

 has been added to the members only section of the site.